Seagate/cortx-motr/doc/Motr_LNet_Transport.rst

 - Transfer Machine Identifier: This is an unsigned integer that is a component of the end point address of a transfer machine.
 The number identifies a unique instance of a transfer machine in the set of addresses that use the same 3-tuple of NID, PID and Portal Number.
 The transfer machine identifier is related to a portion of the Match bits address space in an LNet address - i.e. it is used in the ME associated with the receive queue of the transfer machine.

 Refer to [3], [5] and to net/net.h in the Motr source tree, for additional terms and definitions.

+***************
+Requirements
+***************

+- [r.M0.net.rdma] Remote DMA is supported.
+[2]

+- [r.M0.net.ib] Infiniband is supported.
+[2]

+- [r.M0.net.xprt.lnet.kernel] Create an LNET transport in the kernel.
+[1]

+- [r.M0.net.xprt.lnet.user] Create an LNET transport for user space.
+[1]

+- [r.M0.net.xprt.lnet.user.multi-process] Multiple user space processes can concurrently use the LNet transport.
+[1]

+- [r.M0.net.xprt.lnet.user.no-gpl] Do not get tainted with the use of GPL interfaces in the user space implementation.
+[1]

+- [r.M0.net.xprt.lnet.user.min-syscalls] Minimize the number of system calls required by the user space transport.
+[1]

+- [r.M0.net.xprt.lnet.min-buffer-vm-setup] Minimize the amount of virtual memory setup required for network buffers in the user space transport.
+[1]

+- [r.M0.net.xprt.lnet.processor-affinity] Provide optimizations based on processor affinity.

+- [r.M0.net.buffer-event-delivery-control] Provide control over the detection and delivery of network buffer events.

+- [r.M0.net.xprt.lnet.buffer-registration] Provide support for hardware optimization through buffer pre-registration.

+- [r.M0.net.xprt.auto-provisioned-receive-buffer-pool] Provide support for a pool of network buffers from which transfer machines can automatically be provisioned with receive buffers.
+Multiple transfer machines can share the same pool, but each transfer machine is only associated with a single pool.
+There can be multiple pools in a network domain, but a pool cannot span multiple network domains.